Phil DiStefano

-Early life
+Early life and education

 Philip DiStefano was born and raised in Steubenville, Ohio.
 He received a Bachelor of Science from the Ohio State University and a Masters of Arts in English from West Virginia University.
 He later received a Ph.D in humanities from the Ohio State University.

 Career

 After attaining his master's degree, DiStefano began teaching high school English in Steubenville.
 In 1974, he joined the University of Colorado in Boulder as an assistant professor in curriculum and instruction, part of the university's School of Education.
 DiStefano holds the Quigg and Virginia S. Newton Endowed Leadership chair, and he oversees leadership programs at the University of Colorado.

 DiStefano has also served as a member and director of several boards throughout his career, including the Association of American Universities, the National Collegiate Athletic Association, North America's Research Universities, Boulder Community Hospital, and the Pac-12 Conference.

 Before being appointed as chancellor of the University of Colorado Boulder, DiStefano served two terms as interim chancellor.
 In May 2009, he was named the 11th chancellor of the university.
+On September 26, 2023, DiStefano announced he would be stepping down as chancellor.
+After the university selected Justin Schwartz as his successor, DiStefano officially retired from his position on July 1, 2024.

 Controversies

-9/11 essay controversy

-In 2001, University of Colorado professor Ward Churchill wrote an essay entitled On the Justice of Roosting Chickens.
-The essay argued that the September 11 attacks were provoked by U.S. foreign policy.
-In the essay, Churchill described the role of financial workers at the World Trade Center as an "ongoing genocidal American imperialism" comparable to the role played by Adolf Eichmann in organizing the Holocaust.
-In 2005, this essay drew attention after Hamilton College invited Churchill to speak.
-This led to both condemnations of Churchill and counter-accusations of McCarthyism by Churchill and his supporters.
-Following the controversy, DiStefano, who was serving as interim chancellor, said that "while Professor Churchill has the constitutional right to express his political views, his essay on 9/11 has outraged and appalled us and the general public."
-A documentary titled Shouting Fire: Stories from the Edge of Free Speech, broadcast on HBO, prominently features Churchill's case in addressing the issues of free speech and First Amendment rights.

 Suspension from the University of Colorado

 In 2017, DiStefano was suspended without pay for ten days for failing to report domestic abuse allegations against an assistant football coach at the school.
-Rick George, the athletics director at the University of Boulder, as well as Mike MacIntyre, the football coach, both reportedly shared the allegations with DiStefano, who failed to report them or give the allegations any further attention.
+Rick George, the athletics director at the University of Colorado, Boulder, as well as Mike MacIntyre, the football coach, both reportedly shared the allegations with DiStefano, who failed to report them or give the allegations any further attention.
 George and MacIntyre were both ordered to pay $100,000 to domestic violence charities as a result of these allegations, a punishment that was met with some controversy as their base salaries were more than $2 million.
 DiStefano donated his ten-day suspension pay to domestic violence charities as well.